 species, hybrids and cultivars

-Many popular members of this group tend to have long leaves and a tendancy to multiply into clumps making them useful for mass planting in tropical bedding displays.
+Many popular members of this group tend to have long leaves and a tendency to multiply into clumps making them useful for mass planting in tropical bedding displays.
 Their flower spikes are an added attraction.
-This page will look at the types most widely available and suitable for landscaping.

 This species grows quite large and is brightly-coloured.
 Yellow, orange and red-leaved forms are available.
 It has the advantage of being sun tolerant.

 A common type, but the variegated leaf form 'Lucky Stripes' is more colourful.

 More images will be added over time.
 However, due to the decline of online advertising and the rise of content appropriation by AI bots, there won't be much more written information about Aechmea added here in the foreseeable future.
 High quality content is now being saved for the email publication (mini-magazine) Get Results Gardening.
 More information here: calyx.com.au/getresultsgardening.html